Nicotinamide

-Niacinamide or nicotinamide is a form of vitamin B3 found in food and used as a dietary supplement and medication.
-As a supplement, it is used by mouth to prevent and treat pellagra (niacin deficiency).
-While nicotinic acid (niacin) may be used for this purpose, niacinamide has the benefit of not causing skin flushing.
-As a cream, it is used to treat acne.
+Nicotinamide (INN, BAN UK) or niacinamide (USAN US) is a form of vitamin B3 found in food and used as a dietary supplement and medication.
+As a supplement, it is used orally (swallowed by mouth) to prevent and treat pellagra (niacin deficiency).
+While nicotinic acid (niacin) may be used for this purpose, nicotinamide has the benefit of not causing skin flushing.
+As a cream, it is used to treat acne, and has been observed in clinical studies to improve the appearance of aging skin by reducing hyperpigmentation and redness.
 It is a water-soluble vitamin.
-Niacinamide is the supplement name while nicotinamide is the scientific name.

 Side effects are minimal.
-At high doses liver problems may occur.
+At high doses, liver problems may occur.
 Normal amounts are safe for use during pregnancy.
-Niacinamide is in the vitamin B family of medications, specifically the vitamin B3 complex.
+Nicotinamide is in the vitamin B family of medications, specifically the vitamin B3 complex.
 It is an amide of nicotinic acid.
-Foods that contain niacinamide include yeast, meat, milk, and green vegetables.
+Foods that contain nicotinamide include yeast, meat, milk, and green vegetables.

-Niacinamide was discovered between 1935 and 1937.
+Nicotinamide was discovered between 1935 and 1937.
 It is on the World Health Organization's List of Essential Medicines.
-Niacinamide is available as a generic medication and over the counter.
-Commercially, niacinamide is made from either nicotinic acid (niacin) or nicotinonitrile.
-In some countries grains have niacinamide added to them.
+Nicotinamide is available as a generic medication and over the counter.
+Commercially, nicotinamide is made from either nicotinic acid (niacin) or nicotinonitrile.
+In some countries, grains have nicotinamide added to them.

+Extra-terrestrial nicotinamide has been found in carbonaceous chondrite meteorites.

 Medical uses

 Niacin deficiency

-Niacinamide is the preferred treatment for pellagra, caused by niacin deficiency.
+Nicotinamide is the preferred treatment for pellagra, caused by niacin deficiency.

 Acne

-Niacinamide cream is used as a treatment for acne.
+Nicotinamide cream is used as a treatment for acne.
 It has anti-inflammatory actions, which may benefit people with inflammatory skin conditions.

-Niacinamide increases the biosynthesis of ceramides in human keratinocytes in vitro and improves the epidermal permeability barrier in vivo.
-The application of 2% topical niacinamide for 2 and 4 weeks has been found to be effective in lowering the sebum excretion rate.
-Niacinamide has been shown to prevent Cutibacterium acnes-induced activation of toll-like receptor 2, which ultimately results in the down-regulation of pro-inflammatory interleukin-8 production.
+Nicotinamide increases the biosynthesis of ceramides in human keratinocytes in vitro and improves the epidermal permeability barrier in vivo.
+The application of 2% topical nicotinamide for 2 and 4 weeks has been found to be effective in lowering the sebum excretion rate.
+Nicotinamide has been shown to prevent Cutibacterium acnes-induced activation of toll-like receptor 2, which ultimately results in the down-regulation of pro-inflammatory interleukin-8 production.

 Skin cancer

-Niacinamide at doses of 500 to 1000 mg a day decreases the risk of skin cancers, other than melanoma, in those at high risk.
+Nicotinamide at doses of 500 to 1000 mg a day decreases the risk of skin cancers, other than melanoma, in those at high risk.

 Side effects

-Niacinamide has minimal side effects.
-At very high doses above 3g/ day acute liver toxicity has been documented in at least one case.
+Nicotinamide has minimal side effects.
+At very high doses above 3 g per day acute liver toxicity has been documented in at least one case.
 Normal doses are safe during pregnancy.